 A doctor can determine the cause of swollen lymph nodes in the armpit and recommend the best treatment.
 They may ask about the person’s symptoms, review their medical history, and perform a physical examination.

-A person can apply a warm compress to reduce pain.
+For instance, a person can apply a warm compress to reduce pain.
 They can run warm or hot water over a washcloth and wring it mostly dry before placing it on the swollen lymph node.

 Anyone with swollen lymph nodes in their armpit should talk with a doctor.
 Swollen lymph nodes have many potential causes, and a doctor can rule out possibilities that require prompt treatment, such as Lyme disease.

 Swollen lymph nodes in the armpit can be a sign of common viral infections, such as the flu or mono.
 They can also occur as a result of a bacterial infection or RA.
-In rare cases, swollen lymph nodes are a symptom of cancer.
+In some cases, swollen lymph nodes are a symptom of cancer.